msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 ![](/docs/coldchain/images/cce_failed_to_import.png)

-This usually happens when you have an asset in your import file which already exists in the system (same asset number).
+This usually happens when you have an asset in your import file which has the same asset number as an existing asset.
 You'll see the error message in the `Error message` column.
 Again, you can export a CSV file with the error messages to investigate what went wrong.

 #### Export